remy1618/optics/README.md

 To use the library, the Python file that imports it should reside in the directory that contains the package `opt_sim`.

-Example code and brief documentation for usage of the library.
+Example code and brief documentation for usage of the library:

 ```
 # opt_sim is a package that includes several modules.
 The call signatures in